makrai/notes/dettmers2305-qlora-finetune-quantized.md

 * eg if we observe that the model tends to give long-winded answers, we prompt the model to “Answer yes or no without explanation.”
-We use this to find “lemons” where we manage to adversarially break the model and “cherries” where we fail to break the model, and present both
+We use this ~> “lemons” where we manage to adversarially break the model and “cherries” where we fail to break the model, and present both
   * All generations in this section were generated with Nucleus Sampling [25] with p = 0.9